Karlfunhouse/cannabis-concierge/DTR.md

 #### Goals and Expectations for the Project (What does each group member hope to get out of this project?)
 Ally- Practice with async testing.
-Learning Redux.
+Learning MobX.
 Testing as well.
-Justin- Learning as much about Redux as possible.
+Justin- Learning as much about MobX as possible.
 More testing practice.
-Karl- Wtf is Redux?
+Karl- Wtf is MobX?
 Testing.
 Router practice.
-Seeing how React & Redux work together.
+Seeing how React & MobX work together.
 Be able to at least submit to demo comp.
 Léah- More testing in all capacities.
-How React & Redux work together.
+How React & MobX work together.
 Having a project to put on resume.

 #### What do we want to achieve as a team?
 How will we know that we're successful?:
 Ally- Good collaboration & Git workflow.
 Nice to have a PR template & having group review of PRs before merge.
 Communicate when PRs go up for review.
 Have group be in contact about what's going up and comment on complex code for documentation.